 These are Marvin fiberglass windows, with wood trim that still needs painting, but matches the trim in the rest of the house in design.
 The white color bounces tons more light into the room, and makes the space seem bigger.
 The sashes tilt in for cleaning.
 Everything about them is sleek and bright and smoothly gliding, basically everything our janky old windows were not.

-the afternoon, even without a curtain or blind.
+Over the sink the new window does an impressive job keeping the sun from heating up the kitchen in the afternoon, even without a curtain or blind.
 And while I did not request it, the windowsill is deep enough to host ceramic chicken planters.
 I'm shocked that Marvin did not advertise this feature in their full-color brochure, but you can see I wasted no time in claiming some windowsill territory for my poultry (and houseplant) shenanigans.

 Eight years later, I'm not much closer to "after" or "reveal" with the kitchen, but these windows made such a huge difference that we feel a bit more energized about the possibilities.
 At any rate, we're going to bask in the joy of newness and accomplishment while we consider where we go next, which is: